Justinvd0203/Schiphol-Assignment-V3/README.md

 the expected result.

 To be able to configure the window size and sliding interval I also added 2 field values where the user can change the window and slider size as a percentage of the total dataframe length (amount of rows).

-One thing to mention is that the slider size should be able to fit in whole integers within the window size for it to work properly.
+One thing to mention here is that the slider size should be able to fit in whole integers within the window size for it to work properly.

 Eventually I ended up with the following .csv (./Task #4/output/batch0.csv) being generated with a 20% window size and 10% sliding interval.
 (To test use `python3 StreamingJobWindow2.py` whilst in the correct directory)